Bairstow praised for tackling protester after Just Stop Oil disrupts Ashes test

 “Obviously these were unusual circumstances.”

-Two people were seen being put into the back of a police van outside the London ground after the on-pitch drama.
+Two people were seen being put into the back of a police van outside the London ground after the on-pitch drama, which saw two protesters release bags of orange powder dye on the outfield, and a third on the boundary.

+Metropolitan Police Superintendent Gerry Parker said: “Today has yet again seen more criminal and disruptive behaviour by Just Stop Oil.

+“Three of its members forced the cricket match at Lord’s Cricket Ground to stop play by running onto the outfield and opening a bag of powder dye.

 Just Stop Oil is calling for an end to all new coal, oil and gas projects in the UK.